Introduction

 • Relevance of the raw material to or in the finished product.

 All measurements, deviations, measures taken, improvements, etc. are recorded.
-All this serves partly as input for verification/validation and possible improvements for our food safety system.
+All this serves partly as input for verification/ and possible improvements for our food safety system.

 HACCP, TACCP, VACCP